Legend of the Seas cruise ship dining and entertainment revealed

-Royal Caribbean reveals new Legend of the Seas cruise ship dining and entertainment
+Royal Caribbean reveals new immersive dining and theatre shows for Legend of the Seas cruise ship

 Legend of the Seas will start sailing from July 2026 with plenty of new features for guests